Real Estate Cycles Part 1: The financial cycle

 3) Global capital flows

-That sounds highly random, but amazingly the cycle has been strangely regular.
+That sounds highly random, but some claim the cycle has tended to be fairly regular.

 18 Years a Slave (to crashes)

 2018-06-26 Editor's note: I personally no longer have confidence in the accuracy of the data in this section but am keeping this section here anyway, to preserve the historical reocord.

 The data comes from the Harvard continuing education site and an author/economist named Fred Foldvary.
 However, in attempting to replicate/duplicate it for accuracy, I am running into problems.
 Some of the claimed peaks seem to be missing from the cited sources and some of the recorded peaks seem to be omitted.
 Specifically I have not been able to find the claimed land value peaks of 1973, 1979 (his source...
 Balance Sheets for the US Economy 1991...seems to show no peaks there) and the same with 1989 (couldn't find any references to land value in Statistical Abstract 1996).
 For construction cycle peaks, I was able to find two additional peaks from his data source (Statistical Abstract 1996) that appear not to be in the above chart: 1964 and 1994.
 I've reached out to him, and as of 2/9/2020 (2 years later) have received no response to these issues.

 According to Fred Foldvary on the Harvard continuing education website, most people believe that the ups and downs of real estate pricing are completely unpredictable.
 However, back in 1930, Economist Homer Hoyt looked at the history of prices and found that real estate busts had often occurred at intervals of about 18 years.
 Today, almost 100 years later, that pattern looks like this:

 Other times, the pattern has held.
 Who knows what will happen in the future.
 But if the pattern repeats itself at the average of 18 years then 2023-2024 might be another pricing peak, with a downturn shortly after.